 This setup is configured using: Wi-fi router> Computer > Wireless shared network using VyprVPN > Network enabled device.
 The computer using Internet connection sharing will need to have a Wi-fi network adapter for broadcasting the shared VyprVPN connection.
 This method uses a hosted network that operates using the wireless network adapter’s drivers.

 Please note that VyprVPN offers limited support for this configuration.
 Setup instructions are provided as-is with no guarantee of functionality.

 - Launch the command prompt with administrator privileges: In the Start menu, search ‘cmd’, and when you see the command prompt application, right-click it and select ‘Run as Administrator’.

-- In this step, we will run commands to create a virtual hosted network from the wireless network adapter (note that the SSID and password key are examples, we recommend to change them).
+- In this step, we will run commands to create a virtual hosted network from the wireless network adapter (note that the SSID and password key are examples, and we recommend changing them).

 Run the following commands in the admin command prompt.
 Type this exactly, hitting “enter” at the end each line: